 Do you have many moles on your skin?
 Do regular self-examinations.
 Read this blog article to know the difference between a normal mole from a cancerous mole.

-If you haven’t had a skin check in a while or if you have risk factors for melanoma, visit your GP or book an appointment with a melanoma detection and diagnosis provider like Molemap by Dermatologists.
+If you haven’t had a skin check in a while or if you have risk factors for melanoma, visit your GP or book an appointment with a melanoma detection and diagnosis provider like MoleMap.
 Remember, melanoma can be difficult to detect with an untrained eye but when caught early can be effectively treated.
-Find a Molemap clinic near you and book your appointment today.
+Find a MoleMap clinic near you and book your appointment today.